-State law mandates that parents are responsible for children to be in attendance during the period when school is in session.
+State law mandates that children be in attendance during the period when school is in session.
 Therefore, when a student is absent, the parent shall call the school on or before the day of the absence in order to advise the school as to the reason for the absence if a telephone is available.
 When it is impossible to call on the day of the absence, the school should be notified on the morning the student returns by signed parental note, in time for the student to obtain an admission approval prior to class time.
 All absences not verified by parental or administrative authorization will be considered unexcused.